microsoft/bedrock/docs/services.md

 `SP_PASS` is the service principal's password, and `SP_TENANT` is the service principal's tenant.
 This service principal is expected to have read and write access to the Azure Container Registry.

-This creates the variable group with Azure Devops and also adds it to our `bedrock.yaml` and `hld-lifecycle.yaml` such that it will be used by the pipeline.
+This step creates the variable group with Azure Devops and also adds it to our `bedrock.yaml` and `hld-lifecycle.yaml` such that it will be used by the pipeline.

 With this created, we can deploy the lifecycle-pipeline itself with: